orchidsoftware/orchid.software/source/en/docs/configuration.md

 You can add/change intermediate layers (middleware) for the graphical interface.
-Currently, two groups of `public` can be seen by an unauthorized user, for example, the "Login" or "Password Recovery" page and `private` which, on the contrary, only authorized users to see.
+Currently, two groups of `public` can be seen by an unauthorized user, for example, the "Login" page and `private` which, on the contrary, only authorized users to see.

 You can add as many new intermediate layers as you like.